PHILADELPHIA REFLECTIONS

 Eisenhower, Reagan and Rumsfeld

-Donald Rumfeld
+Donald Rumsfeld

-At the moment, the coherence of the motives of Secretary of Defense, Donald Rumsfeld, and the retired military officers who now unite in denouncing him can only be dimly imagined.
+At the moment, the coherence of the motives of Secretary of Defense, Donald Rumsfeld, and the retired military officers who united in denouncing him can only be dimly imagined.
 At best, we can expect future revelations to tell us how close we came to the truth.
 But let's take a stab at it.

 President Eisenhower